 Master of Engineering

 Each of the six departments offering online master’s degrees at UVA has an appointed advisor who consults with students on curriculum and any special circumstances that might arise with participating working professionals.
-Students’ programs of study must be approved by their advisors and the associated department chairs and be submitted to the Office of the Associate Dean of Graduate Programs.
+Each student's Plan of Study must be approved by their advisors and the associated department chairs.